Career development

 Concentration skills

 The ability to concentrate on complex tasks without distraction is crucial.
-For example, when analyzing a complex financial contract, sustained attention over time is needed to identify critical clauses and assess the legal and financial implications.
+For example, when analyzing a complex file, sustained attention over time is needed to identify the critical elements and assess the legal, financial or interactional implications.
+This ability to concentrate can tend to be lost through overuse of various social distractions (social networks, e-mail, etc.).
+Here, too, discipline comes in handy.
+This can be acquired through training, particularly as part of ongoing training programs.

 Emotional skills

 Emotional stability, resilience and stress management are major assets.
-For example, when faced with a financial crisis or an uncertain situation, a professional must remain calm, make informed decisions and support his or her customers with empathy.
-These qualities are key to effective management of difficult situations.
+For example, when faced with an uncertain situation, a professional must remain calm, make informed decisions and support customers with empathy.
+These qualities help them to manage difficult situations effectively.
+We measure these elements, for example, during the assessments we carry out on behalf of our members, and we also help to forge these key emotional skills during seminars organized internally by our member organizations.

 Language and computer skills

 Mastery of foreign languages, particularly English, is often a prerequisite for interacting with an international clientele.
-In addition, proficiency in IT tools such as portfolio management software or trading platforms, and quite simply Excel, is essential for efficient, modern service delivery.
+In addition, proficiency in IT tools such as portfolio management software or trading platforms, or simply Excel, is essential for efficient, modern service delivery.
+When it comes to developing technological skills, we offer two cutting-edge programs: the ISFB Future of Finance Certificate, aimed at gaining a better understanding of today's and tomorrow's world from a technological perspective, and the ISFB Data Fundamentals Certificate, for training in data management within the regulatory framework of finance in Switzerland, without having any initial IT training.

 The banking and finance sector in French-speaking Switzerland offers a wealth of opportunities not only for university graduates, but also for professionally-trained professionals (CFC banking option, then higher education).
 Developing these key competencies, as defined by the ISFB, is essential for success and advancement in this dynamic field.
-This is what we focus on with our contacts, whether they are Human Resources professionals responsible for supporting the skills development of their organization's employees, or participants in our services as part of continuing education measures or certifications, but also as part of assessments, coaching, mentoring or skills assessments.
+This is what we focus on with our contacts, whether they be Human Resources professionals responsible for supporting the skills development of their organization's employees, participants in our services as part of continuing education measures or certifications, but also as part of assessments, coaching, mentoring, or the skills assessments we carry out for the employees of our members but also for the cantonal employment office.

 Mathias Baitan